SS Lawton B. Evans

-The SS Lawton B. Evans was an American military ship, constructed in Alabama during World War II it was named after the author Lawton Bryan Evans (1862–1934).
+SS Lawton B. Evans was an American ship, constructed in Alabama during World War II it was named after the author Lawton Bryan Evans (1862–1934).

 Construction

 SS Lawton B. Evans was a Liberty ship, with hull number 'MCE 746'.
-She launched at Alabama Drydock and Shipbuilding Company on January 1, 1943, sponsored by Betty Jane Hard, Winner of Scrap Metal Drive, Milledgeville, Georgia.
+She launched at Alabama Drydock and Shipbuilding Company on 1 January 1943, sponsored by Betty Jane Hard, Winner of Scrap Metal Drive, Milledgeville, Georgia.
 The cosponsor was Mrs. E. D. Veal, Principal of Midway School, Milledgeville, Georgia.

 World War II

 She was operated by the General Steamship Corporation under a charter with the Maritime Commission and War Shipping Administration.

 U-boat encounter

-During the Convoy HX 228 she was slightly damaged at 21.31 hours on March 10, 1943 when hit by a dud torpedo from German U-boat U-221 commanded by Hans-Hartwig Trojer.
+During the Convoy HX 228 she was slightly damaged at 21.31 hours on 10 March 1943 when hit by a dud torpedo from German U-boat U-221 commanded by Hans-Hartwig Trojer.
 Out of the 22 ships hit by this German submarine SS Lawton B. Evans was the only one to survive.